 Obsidian can be slightly magnetic if there are Magnetite inclusions in the stone when it formed.

 What attracts you to Obsidian?
 Which type of Obsidian is your favorite?
 Have you used Obsidian for healing?

 Do you have some interesting Obsidian stories to share?

 We would love to hear about it.
-You can email us directly, reach out in the Contact box on our website or comment publicly on our Youtube channel.
+You can email us directly or reach out in the contact box and Sheila or Lisa will get back to you.